Vectorial1024/EliteBionicsFramework/README.md

 # Elite Bionics Framework (EBF)
 A common framework to change body part max HP.

-Special Note: due to an unexplainable incompatibility with Humanoid Alien Races, I have made the following changes: EBF hediffs will no longer influence the chance of pawns getting stunned after taking blunt damage; i.e., the chance of getting stunned from blunt damage is now the same as vanilla calculation.

 # Downloading this Mod (Normal Users)
 1. Go back to https://github.com/Vectorial1024/EliteBionicsFramework
 2. Notice the "Clone or Download" button on the top right hand corner (under the "1 Contributor" area).
 Click on it and click "Download as ZIP"